A sound horizon independent measurement of $H_0$ from BOSS, DESI and DES Y3: Introduction

-In this work, we explore how a multiprobe LSS analysis can independently constrain these quantities, by exclusively considering LSS likelihoods that do not rely on the information from the sound horizon.
-This allows us to perform a non-trivial consistency test of the $\Lambda$CDM model by comparing sound horizon-based analyses with sound horizon-free analyses in order to isolate the impact of the sound horizon physics on the various cosmological discrepancies presented above.
+In this work, we explore how a multiprobe LSS analysis can independently constrain these quantities, by exclusively considering LSS likelihoods that do not rely on the information from the sound horizon. {Instead, we anchor the inference of the Hubble constant to the matter–radiation equality scale.
+Although our datasets are not directly sensitive to the turnover in the matter power spectrum, the change in the growth rate of structure around matter–radiation equality leaves an imprint on the small-scale ($k > k_{\rm eq}$) clustering amplitude.
+This imprint can then be used to calibrate $H_0$~\cite{Smith:2022iax}. } This allows us to perform a non-trivial consistency test of the $\Lambda$CDM model by comparing sound horizon-based analyses with sound horizon-free analyses in order to isolate the impact of the sound horizon physics on the various cosmological discrepancies presented above.
 In addition, such an analysis is a good diagnosis of the presence of physics beyond $\Lambda$CDM in the data.
 For instance, Refs.~\cite{Farren:2021grl,Philcox:2022sgj,Smith:2022iax} evaluate the internal consistency of SDSS/BOSS data~\cite{BOSS:2016wmc}, confronting sound horizon-based analyses with sound horizon-free analyses considering several types of new physics.
-In particular, models which alter the sound horizon to address the Hubble tension~\cite{Poulin:2024ken} should not be disfavoured in a sound horizon-free analysis~\cite{Smith:2022iax} (and should be compatible with direct measurements such as the $H_0$ determination from SH0ES~\cite{H0DN:2025lyy}).
+In particular, models which alter the sound horizon to address the Hubble tension~\cite{Poulin:2024ken} may not alter the $H_0$ determination from a sound horizon-free analysis (compared to $\Lambda$CDM).
+Thus, sound horizon-free methods provide a potential constraint on such models~\cite{Smith:2022iax}.